crystal-lang/crystal/_gitbook/using_the_compiler/README.md

 ## Creating a project or library

-Use the `init` command to create a Crystal project with the directory structure used by default.
+Use the `init` command to create a Crystal project with the standard directory structure.

 ```
 $ crystal init lib MyCoolLib